Planning your surf trip to Krui South Sumatra

 - During peak season 1 quality swell hits the coast approx every 11 days lasting 4 to 5 days.

 On a short 10 to 14 day trip your fate is in the hands of "lady luck".
-You could score perfect waves or suffer poor quality waves due to off
+You could score good waves or suffer very poor quality waves due to off

 ☑ Recommended min stay: 4 weeks.